CONCEPTUALIZING: The Brain vs. The Mind

 The process of increasing one’s probability is a very simple formula.
 You make a decision, you take responsibility for the journey, you create a plan of action, you ignore what anybody has to say about it (unless of course it’s congruent to your success), you observe and learn from the best, you place a commitment to discipline at the forefront of each task, and you actually embody (become) that which you are endeavoring to achieve.
 In the midst of all this, you recognize that faith in yourself is the amalgamation of both “belief” and “trust”.
 Believing in yourself – or in that which sustains you – without trust, is not faith.
 Belief and trust are what faith is.
 Many people believe in themselves, but they don’t trust themselves.
 These are people with no faith in themselves.
 These are people who live in a fleeting fantasy world.
 These are the people who can’t succeed in the real essence of the word success; regardless of any fame or financial standing.

 Underscoring all of this is one vital element: Showing up!
-Countless people want to be actors, singers, dancers, speakers and so forth, but they don’t show up to interviews and auditions, and then they wonder why no-talent individuals are holding positions and reaping the benefits and adulations they clearly don’t deserve.
+Countless people want to be actors, singers, dancers, speakers and so forth, but they don’t show up to interviews and auditions; then they wonder why no-talent individuals hold positions and reap the benefits and adulation they clearly don’t deserve.
 Along with performers who don’t show up are writers who don’t write, bakers who don’t bake, designers who don’t design, and a plethora of people who want to tell the masses how to live and what to do but don’t want to learn, or want to listen to what the masses want to learn or need to hear.

 If you want to succeed, show up!
 Show up to every single talk, conference, seminar, expo, course, interview, audition or casting call, and/or show up to your desk or computer or shop and write or create, or at the very least, act on something – anything – that your mind is telling you to do.
 Do you really, really, really want it?
 Then show up!
 Show up!
 Show up!
 And show up entirely, wholly and absolutely, otherwise, just save yourself time, energy and frustration, and forget about it altogether, because the world is already full of people who show up only in part; if they show up at all.

 If you’re reading this and feel you’ve given “your all” but see no real progress or results, then there is only one of two possibilities: Either you haven’t really given your all, or, you did give your all and things are happening and you just don’t realize it yet.
-If you feel you’ve given your all, then it means that you’ve not been watching mindless television, not been out shopping for things you don’t need, not been out getting drunk or stoned, not been eating your emotions, not been wasting time on social media or other online distractions, not been spending time with people who do not support you or hold you accountable for your desire (and actions) to succeed, not been giving your precious time, energy and/or money to your addictions and habits, and as such, you have in fact been giving “your all”.
-In that case, I can tell you; hang in there, step up your game (yes, increase your productivity AND become more efficient) because all that energy and effort is likely to pay off.
+If you feel you’ve given your all, then it means that you’ve not been watching mindless television, not been out shopping for things you don’t need, not been out getting drunk/stoned, not been eating your emotions, not been wasting time on social media or other online distractions, not been spending time with people who don't support you or hold you accountable for your desire (and actions) to succeed, not been giving your precious time, energy or money to your addictions and habits, and as such, you have in fact been giving “your all”.
+In that case, I can tell you; hang in there, step up your game (yes, increase your productivity and become more efficient) because all that energy and effort will pay off.

 If, however, you’re honest with yourself and you recognize that you’ve not really, truly, honestly, authentically (really, really, r e a l l y) given your all, then you do know why you’re not where you want to be, and why your probability percentage nowhere nearly matches your 100% possibility percentage.
 If this is the case, simply regroup, take responsibility for yourself, and adopt the hardworking ethics of your real “ideal” successful you.
 With such a recipe, you can only ever succeed!